DHTMLX/docs-spreadsheet/docs/api/spreadsheet_fitcolumn_method.md

 ### Description

-@short: adjusts the width of the column to match the longest value in the column
+@short: Adjusts the width of the column to match the longest value in the column

 ### Usage